 Surgery is rarely performed for small cell lung cancer (it is usually considered inoperable), but is occasionally considered if a tumor is present in only one lung and nearby lymph nodes.
 Adjuvant chemotherapy (chemotherapy after surgery) is usually recommended if surgery is done for small cell lung cancer.

 Clinical trials are in progress for both stages of small cell lung cancer, evaluating new treatments and treatment combinations for this aggressive cancer.

 PrognosisSurvival rates for small cell lung cancer have improved since the addition of radiation therapy to treatment and the use of PCI, but they still remain low.
-The overall 5-year survival (limited and extensive) is only about 6%.
+Survival rates for small cell lung cancer are very different according to the stage.
+Currently the 5 year survival rate for stage 1 small cell lung cancer is 31%, and 19% for stage 2.
 Only 10% of people with limited stage disease show no evidence of cancer 2 years after diagnosis.
 Since small cell lung cancer grows rapidly, and we have come a long way with other fast-growing cancers such as leukemia, it is hoped that better treatments will be found in the future.

 What Can I Do to Help Myself?Studies suggest that learning what you can about your lung cancer can improve your treatment.
 Ask questions.
 Find out about clinical trials that might be appropriate for you.
 Consider joining a support group.
 Ask for -- and let -- your loved ones help you in your journey with cancer.